danetuso/StickRPG1.5/README.md

 # Stick RPG1.5
-### Created using JTWOD Engine
+### Created using JTwoD Engine

 **Special thanks to XGen Studios for their awesome work over the years!**

-This game was created to get me reinspired in Java game code, as well as help along the development of the JTWOD Engine, found here:
+This game was created to get me reinspired in Java game code, as well as help along the development of the JTwoD Engine, found here:
 [JTWOD](https://github.com/nathan-fiscaletti/jtwod)